Singapore is one of the most beautiful country in the world. There are so many best places to visit in Singapore with your family and friends.

 44. Orchard Road

-If you’re a certified shopaholic, head straight to Orchard Road.
-As the retail heart of the country, this spot got everything for all your shopping needs.
+If you’re a certified shopaholic, visit the Orchard Road.
+As the retail heart of Singapore, this place got everything for all your shopping needs.

 For luxury brands and such, you can stop by Paragon Shopping Centre and ION Orchard.
-These two malls are dubbed to be Singapore’s most sophisticated shopping destinations.
+These two malls are dubbed to be Singapore’s most sophisticated shopping places.

 And also within the area is the cosy Emerald Hill Road.
 This part features a beautiful blend of Chinese shophouses and casual pubs.